openresty/lua-nginx-module/README.markdown

 When `ngx.flush(true)` is called immediately after [ngx.print](#ngxprint) or [ngx.say](#ngxsay), it causes the latter functions to run in synchronous mode.
 This can be particularly useful for streaming output.

-Note that `ngx.flush` is non functional when in the HTTP 1.0 output buffering mode.
+Note that `ngx.flush` is not functional when in the HTTP 1.0 output buffering mode.
 See [HTTP 1.0 support](#http-10-support).

 Since `v0.8.3` this function returns `1` on success, or returns `nil` and a string describing the error otherwise.